The Government have released some advice for parents about keeping mentally well in these difficult times. The advice is as follows:

 What can help your mental health and wellbeing

-It is quite common to feel worried, scared or helpless about the current situation.
+Talk about your worries: It is quite common to feel worried, scared or helpless about the current situation.
 Remember that this is a difficult time for everyone and sharing how you are feeling and the things you are doing to cope with family and friends can help them too.
-If you don’t feel able to do that, there are people you can speak to via or you could find support groups online to connect with.
+If you don’t feel able to do that, there are people you can speak to via NHS recommended helplines or you could find support groups online to connect with.

-If you are able to go outside, consider walking or gardening (keeping the recommended 2 metres from others as outlined in the ).
-If you are staying at home, you can find free easy from Public Health England or other exercise videos to try at home on the .
+If you are able to go outside, consider walking or gardening (keeping the recommended 2 metres from others as outlined in the social distancing guidance).
+If you are staying at home, you can find free easy 10 minute work outs from Public Health England or other exercise videos to try at home on the NHS Fitness Studio.
 Sport England also has good tips for keeping active at home.

 Try to maintain regular sleeping patterns and keep good sleep hygiene practices – like avoiding screens before bed, cutting back on caffeine and creating a restful environment.
-The provides practical advice on how to improve your sleep.
+The Every Mind Matters sleep page provides practical advice on how to improve your sleep.

 It is okay to acknowledge some things that are outside of your control right now but constant repetitive thoughts about the situation which lead you to feel anxious or overwhelmed are not helpful.
-The and NHS provide further information on how to manage anxiety.
+The Every Mind Matters page on anxiety and NHS mental wellbeing audio guides provide further information on how to manage anxiety.

-Gather high-quality information that will help you to accurately determine your own or other people’s risk of contracting coronavirus (COVID-19) so that you can take reasonable precautions.
-Find a credible source you can trust such as , or the , and fact check information that you get from newsfeeds, social media or from other people.
+Get the facts: Gather high-quality information that will help you to accurately determine your own or other people’s risk of contracting coronavirus (COVID-19) so that you can take reasonable precautions.
+Find a credible source you can trust such as GOV.UK, or the NHS website, and fact check information that you get from newsfeeds, social media or from other people.

 Think about how possibly inaccurate information could affect others too.
 Try not to share information without fact-checking against credible sources.